Same-Sex Divorces in California

 Dividing Assets in Same-Sex Divorce

-Experienced and Compassionate Legal Representation for Other Same-Sex Family Law Matters
+Experienced and Compassionate Legal Representation for Other LGBTQ+ Family Law Matters

 In addition to representing same-sex spouses in divorce, our Irvine same-sex divorce attorney assists same-sex spouses, partners and couples with all other types of family law issues.
 If you need assistance with any of the following, we encourage you to contact us for a confidential consultation at our offices in Irvine, CA:

-- Establishing Parentage – We assist same-sex spouses and partners with all aspects of establishing parentage.
+- Establishing Parentage – We assist same-sex spouses and partners with all aspects of establishing paternity or parentage.

 - Prenuptial and Postnuptial Agreements – litigation of same-sex spouses with respect to prenuptial and postnuptial agreements.